pingidentity/pingidentity-devops-getting-started/docs/deployK8sPD-clusters.md

 ## Cluster Startup Walkthrough

 Yes, that was a _ton_ of variable conversation.
-This is done to for flexibility to accomodate various infrastructure constraints.
+This is done to for flexibility to accommodate various infrastructure constraints.
 For example, in some environments you cannot use the same port for each instance, so we must accommodate incrementing ports.

 Next, it's helpful to know what happens when a cluster starts, to understand why the initial creation of a cluster must be very prescriptive.